siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 therefore between $u$ and itself.

-In this book, $u$ names that one interacting substance: all that physically exists.
-This single assumption - that something real is present as a nonnegative magnitude across its extent - is the ontological foundation of everything that follows.
+In this book, $u$ names that one interacting substance: all that physically exists.[^existence] This single assumption - that something real is present as a nonnegative magnitude across its extent - is the ontological foundation of everything that follows.
 Nothing more primitive is assumed.

+[^existence]: There cannot, by definition, be another kind of existence if it
+    is to interact with the physical.